Data Engineering - Universe screening using Screener and Data Library Search function

 )

-Browsing the available Feature space within the RD Library
+Browsing the available Feature space within the Data Library

-The first step in navigating the immense data universe available through the RD library is understanding the available features and narrowing down the feature space.
-One of the very powerful tools we provide for this purpose is the SearchBrowser object within the Refinitiv Codebook environment.
+The first step in navigating the immense data universe available through the Data Library is understanding the available features and narrowing down the feature space.
+One of the very powerful tools we provide for this purpose is the SearchBrowser object within the LSEG Codebook environment.
 Using SearchBrowser we can start exploring the features we have available to use during the data engineering steps and the next steps of the AI pipeline.
-The SearchBrowser module functionality is covered in a lot of detail in our great tutorial Build queries easily using Refinitiv's Search API with Python and Jupyter.
-We provide here a brief overview of how to use the module as well as a few sample queries showcasing the functionality.
+The SearchBrowser module functionality is covered in a lot of detail in our great tutorial Build queries easily using Search API with Python and Jupyter.

-If we executed a simple browser query on e.g. Santander bonds we would get an initial feature space of approximately 1475 different properties.
-Using the powerful searching and browsing functionality of the RD library we can quickly start narrowing down this large dimensional space.
+If we executed a simple browser query on e.g. Santander bonds we would get an initial feature space of approximately a huge number of different properties.
+Using the powerful searching and browsing functionality of the Data Library we can quickly start narrowing down this large dimensional space.
 It is an iterative process allowing us to define the final feature collection we would like to be using during our AI pipeline, here's a query that decreasing the feature number:

 query = "Santander bonds",